UCLALibrary/ideptoolkit-v2/filenaming.md

 order: 1
 ---

-Well-organized structures and consistent file names make it easier to keep track of and organize files, and is necessary for IDEP workflows.
+Well-organized structures and consistent file names make it easier to keep track of and organize files, and are necessary for IDEP workflows.
 When naming and organizing files, you should be consistent and ordered so that files are easily identified and sort properly.
 Set up a clear directory structure and file naming convention that follows a pattern like `project identifier + grouping (like date or volume) + some type of unique identifier`.

 ### Structuring Data
 Think carefully about how best to structure your data from the very earliest stages of your project.
 Try to keep a shallow hierarchy (no deep nesting of folders).
 Individual directories may be grouped by a number of different criteria, including date, format, sub-collection, or whatever categories make the most sense for your project.